alexpasmantier/television/docs/01-Users/12-showcase.md

 **Improve performance**

-If there's a delay before the Live Grep window lauches you can optimize this by spawning it in a different shell, eg. `bash` or `sh`.|
+If there's a delay before the Live Grep window launches you can optimize this by spawning it in a different shell, eg. `bash` or `sh`.
 In the example below zed will use sh to spawn the process:

 `tasks.json`